oscafrica/osca-blog/README.md

 - Your article is published by you on our Blog, we don't take any credits for them.
 - We help you market your article by sharing it across all our social media.
 - Our Technical writing team is top-notch, you will get an opportunity to get your article reviewed by an experienced writer.
-- Top organizations [sponsoring us](https://opencollective.com/osca) will see your article including Facebook Open Source and Google Open Source amongst others.
+- Top organizations [sponsoring us](https://opencollective.com/osca) will see your article, including Facebook Open Source and Google Open Source, amongst others.
 - When you attend any OSCA organized event, you will be celebrated with some fantastic event swags.

 Convinced now?
-Please reachout and let's get started on that brilliant idea 🙂.
+Please reach out, and let's get started on that brilliant idea 🙂.

 ## Contribute

 Got any suggestion(s) on how to improve this Document?
-You can suggest them by creating a Issue or Pull Request [here](https://github.com/oscommunityafrica/osca-blog)
+You can suggest them by creating an Issue or Pull Request [here](https://github.com/oscommunityafrica/osca-blog)

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/3.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>.